byuccl/BYU_PYNQ_PR_Video_Pipeline/README.md

 See the <a href="http://www.pynq.io/" target="_blank">PYNQ webpage</a> for an overview of the project, and find <a href="http://pynq.readthedocs.io" target="_blank">documentation on ReadTheDocs</a> to get started.

 ## Overview
-This demo utilizes 11 different partial reconfigurable regions that are connected to a AXI-Stream switch.
+This demo utilizes 11 different partial reconfigurable regions that are connected to an AXI-Stream switch.
 This Video Pipeline connects both to the raw HDMI ports as well the VDMA.
 This allows for configurable combinations of different hardware video filters with very little latency (<600 clock cycles) at 1080p 60fps.
-The Fitlers are:
+The Filters are:

 - ASCII text overlay
 - Dilate